November 21, 2024

 FIBA World Cup 2023 Asian Qualifiers (Feb 27, 2022)

-Months earlier, the Philippines could not protect its home court in the first round of the World Cup 2023 Asia Qualifiers.
+Months earlier, the Philippines could not protect their home court in the first round of the World Cup 2023 Asia Qualifiers.

-New Zealand dealt the Philippines an 88-63 beating at the Smart Araneta Coliseum.
+New Zealand dealt Gilas an 88-63 beating at the Smart Araneta Coliseum.

-The Tall Blacks brought their big guns to the Smart Araneta Coliseum, with Dion Prewster and Thomas Vodanovich finishing with 20 points each and Rob Loe contributing 15.
+The Tall Blacks brought their big guns to the Big Dome, with Dion Prewster and Thomas Vodanovich finishing with 20 points each, and Rob Loe contributing 15 in the win.

 Gilas was not exactly young this time, with Kelly Williams, RR Pogoy, Erram, and Troy Rosario joining the squad.